ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/taxonomyentryassignmentfield.md

 #### String representation

-If the Field has no entries - empty string.
+If the field has no entries - empty string.
-If the Field has entries (for example: "Cars and 5 more") - a string displaying the first taxonomy entry and the number of rest of the entries.
+If the field has entries (for example: "Cars and 5 more") - a string displaying the first taxonomy entry and the number of rest of the entries.

 #### Hash format